Arcane Mage DPS Guide for Maximum Damage

 None of these add to DPS, other than allowing you to live long enough to continue dealing your damage.

 - Flameglow constantly mitigates some damage.
-It’s a great choice for fights where you anticipate taking constant damage.
-It won’t make you a tank, but it will make the healer’s (and your) lives easier.
+It’s a great choice for fights where you anticipate taking constant, relatively minor, damage.
+It won’t make you a tank, but it will make the healer’s (and your) lives a bit easier.

 Which one of these you pick depends on the situation.
-None add to your DPS.
+None add to your DPS and all are only useful against trash.

 - Ring of Frost is an AoE CC for any encounter in which you might need it, such as a patrol.
 Keep in mind that it takes a couple of seconds to do it’s thing, even with Presence of Mind.